GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ```
 python -m pip
 ```

+In case `python` command does not work but opens Microsoft Store, type `py` instead.

 The command means accessing the pip under the python interpreter specified as `python` in environment variable.
 This allows package management by each interpreter more controllable, even when using virtual environment.
 When there is another version of Python installed, say 32 bits of Python 3.5